Skip to content

 CheckResult -->|Yes, Update| HandleUpdate[Record Exported<br/>Set Status = Exported]

-CheckResult -->|Yes, Delete| HandleDelete[Record Deprovisioned<br/>Delete pending export<br/>Delete CSO]
+CheckResult -->|Yes, Delete| HandleDelete[Record Deprovisioned<br/>Delete Pending Export<br/>Delete CSO]

 CheckResult -->|Failed| HandleFail[Increment ErrorCount<br/>Set error message<br/>Calculate NextRetryAt<br/>with exponential backoff]